A new Fractal Mean-Field analysis in phase transition: Analytical approximations and numerical results across continuous spatial dimensions

-The figures \ref{fig:beta}, \ref{fig:nu}, \ref{fig:dR}, and \ref{fig:df} present the critical exponents $\beta$, $\nu$, and the fractal dimensions $d_R$ and $d_f$.
-In each plot, the data points from Table~\ref{Table1} are shown together with the corresponding fits obtained from Eqs.~(\ref{curve_beta}), (\ref{curve_nu}), (\ref{curve_dr}), and (\ref{curve_df}), respectively.
-Overall, the fitted curves reproduce the data remarkably well, even in the extrapolated region $1 < d < 1.5$, which was not included in the fitting procedure.
-The most noticeable deviation occurs for the exponent $\beta$ (Fig.~\ref{fig:beta}), where the non-physical negative value reported in the table is not captured by the fit.
-While the data exhibit a local minimum of approximately $-0.05$ at $d = 1.25$, the fitted curve is a monotonically increasing function starting from zero, which is a behavior that appears physically reasonable.
-The overall consistency between the fitted expressions and the tabulated exponents supports the view that Eqs.~(\ref{curve_beta}), (\ref{curve_nu}), (\ref{curve_dr}), and (\ref{curve_df}) provide reliable empirical approximations for the critical exponents $\beta$ and $\nu$, as well as for the fractal dimensions $d_R$ and $d_f$, across the continuous range $1 \leq d \leq 4$.
-Finally, we compare it with the expected relationship
+Figure~\ref{fig} presents the critical exponents $\beta$ and $\nu$, as well as the fractal dimensions $d_R$ and $d_f$.
+In each panel, the data points from Table~\ref{Table1} are shown together with the corresponding fits obtained from Eqs.~(\ref{curve_beta})--(\ref{curve_df}).
+Overall, the fitted curves reproduce the data remarkably well, including in the region $1 < d < 1.5$, which was not included in the fitting procedure.
+The most noticeable deviation occurs for the exponent $\beta$, where the nonphysical negative value reported in the table is not captured by the fit.
+The fitted curve is a monotonically increasing function starting from zero, which appears to be physically more reasonable.